-Once you have achieved Compost Operations Manager Certification™, that certification is valid for three years.
-Click here to download the flyer of Maintaining and Renewing you CCOM™ Credential.
+Once you have achieved Compost Operations Manager Certification™ or Compost Professional Certification™, that certification is valid for three years.
+Click here to download the flyer of Maintaining and Renewing you CCOM™ CCP™ Credential.

 What do I need to do to stay current?

-During that time, you need to stay current with advances in the field through the process of continuing professional development.
-You must document that continuing professional development and pay fees for recertification in order to stay certified.
-Total fees due are specific to the profile (individual record) of each CCOM and the PDH’s they record in their password-secured, online record.
-If you allow your certification to lapse, you will need to update your application form and take the certification test.
+During the three years your certification is valid, you need to stay current with advances in the field through the process of continuing professional development.
+You must document that continuing professional development through forms available on this website.
+If you allow your certification to lapse, you will need to update your application form and re-take the certification test.

 What are the continuing professional development requirements?

 Thirty (30) hours of professional development hours (PDHs) are required for recertification.

 You can manage your certification by logging in to your certification management center, http://certificationsuscc.org/welcomecenter.
 That is where you will record and track your PDHs and apply for renewal.

 Examples of continuing professional development are conferences, in-services, academic credits, independent studies, workshops, on-line educational opportunities, brown bags, forums, study, etc.

 If the course titles do not clearly reflect the course’s relevance to facility operation and management, include a brief description of how the course relates to facility operation and management.
 All PDHs must be earned within the three-year certification period, and a percentage of applicants will be audited upon recertification.